geudde/attic-chest/pages/04.season-3/03.meeting-31/03.alchemy/docs.md

 And all its Vanitie,
 From Herm, to Doctor Dee,
 Just, three skips of a flea.
-Aye, just of a flea, skips three,
+&emsp;Aye, just of a flea, skips three,
-That gay Animalcule.
+&emsp;That gay Animalcule.

 Katterfelto